A country famous for its dried fruits and nuts. Homemade muesli with rolled oats and the aforementioned is a perfect, wholesome breakfast!

 Of course, when you go to any of these stalls at the markets of Turkey, the trick is not to get too excited, pointing at just about anything that catches your eye (it’s difficult not to buy all sorts of tempting treats).

-Not only will you end up with too many ingredients, you’ll also find the liras racking up, and, before you know it, you’ve spent a small fortune on luxury nuts and dried fruits; a lot of which you don’t need.
+Not only will you end up with too many ingredients, you’ll also find the liras racking up.
+And, before you know it, you’ve spent a small fortune on luxury nuts and dried fruits.

 A Healthy Homemade Muesli Recipe